nolte/terraform-provider-harbor/docs/resources/harbor_robot_account.md

 ## Attributes Reference

-In addition to all argument, the folloing attributes are exported:
+In addition to all argument, the following attributes are exported:

 * `id` - The id of the robot account.